cllckn/software-testing/module2/README.md

     Acts as documentation for how the code is supposed to behave.

 ## Writing Your First Unit Test with JUnit
-Let’s write a simple unit test for the Java Product class given below.
+Writing a simple unit test for the Java Product class given below.

-* Initialize a new Java project in IntelliJ with Maven support.
+* Initialize a new Java project in IntelliJ with Maven (package manager) support.
 * Add the following JUnit libraries into the pom.xml file located in the root folder of the project.
     ~~~xml
   <dependencies>